rdelpoux/ESP32Robot/Motorwithencoder.md

 ## PWM principle

-The ESP32 has digital output only while to drive DC motor, it is necessary to apply analog voltage.
+The ESP32 has digital output only, while, to drive DC motor, it is necessary to apply analog voltage.
 It requires to convert digital to analog signals.
 For this we use a PWM (Pulse Width Modulation).
 The PWM is a technique used to reconstruct continuous signals using on / off circuits, e.g. Boolean outputs.
 A PWM signal is represented as :

 <img src="img/PWMPrinciple.png" alt="Dual-brige " width="500" />